tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 ---

-### 11. Instructor Do: Review The Conditional Conundrum (5 min)
+### 11. Instructor Do: Review the Conditional Conundrum (5 min)

 Take some time to walk through the solution while gauging students' level of comfort with conditionals.

 **File:** [conditionals.md](Activities/07-Stu_Conditionals/Solved/conditionals.py)

-Begin by saying something like: "You've just learned a lot of new syntax and keywords.
-We've also introduced logical and comparison operators, and if-else statements are about to become your best friend.
-Let's reflect for a minute.
+Begin by saying something like:

+* "You've just learned a lot of new syntax and keywords.
+We've also introduced logical and comparison operators, and if-else statements are about to become your best friend."

+* "Let's reflect for a minute.
 What makes sense, and what is still confusing?
 Is anything a point of frustration?"

 Be prepared to explain the following, for example: